What do I need to complete the application?

 There are nurses on staff at all times to respond to any medical need a camper may have.
 There is an infirmary where the campers can rest and be treated if they are sick or injured mildly.
 Anytime a camper comes to the nurse the parent is notified.
 If the injury or illness is more serious, arrangements with the Boston Police Department Harbor Patrol are made immediately to bring the child home or to a local hospital.
 Staff will remain with the child until the parent arrives.

-Camp Harbor View follows the same immunization regulations and policies as the Massachusetts Public School System.
+Camp Harbor View follows the same immunization and physical regulations and policies as the Massachusetts Public School System.
+Parents should submit the school/camp form dated no earlier than February 23, 2018.

 Do you accept children with disabilities?